 We Provide Baby-Friendly Care

-Winthrop-University Hospital has been awarded Baby-Friendly® Designation by Baby-Friendly, USA.
-Winthrop is the first and only hospital on Long Island to achieve this distinct honor.
+NYU Winthrop Hospital has been awarded Baby-Friendly® Designation by Baby-Friendly, USA.
+NYU Winthrop is the first and only hospital on Long Island to achieve this distinct honor.

 Baby-Friendly USA, Inc. is the accrediting body and the national authority for the Baby-Friendly® Hospital Initiative in the United States.
 The Baby-Friendly Hospital Initiative (BFHI) is a global program that was launched by the World Health Organization (WHO) and the United Nations Children's Fund (UNICEF) in 1991 to encourage and recognize hospitals and birthing centers that offer an optimal level of care for infant feeding and mother/baby bonding.